Find the Best Tankless Water Heater Installation Contractors Near You

 What is a hot water recirculation system, and do I need one?

-A hot water recirculation system keeps hot water circulating through your plumbing so you don't have to wait for hot water to reach the faucet..
+A hot water recirculation system provides instant hot water at your fixtures.
 It works by circulating hot water from the water heater through a dedicated loop of pipe back to the heater.
 When you turn on the hot water tap, the hot water is already there.
 It uses a pump to circulate water and can be controlled by a timer or a sensor.

 Can a tankless water heater be installed outdoors?

-Outdoor tankless units are available, designed to withstand exposure to elements.
+Yes, some tankless water heaters are specifically designed for outdoor installation..
 Outdoor installations save valuable indoor space.
 It is important to choose a model that is rated for outdoor use and have it installed by a qualified technician.

 How long does a tankless water heater last?